-Amanté Exports (Private) Limited ("the Company") (formerly known as MAS Brands Exports (Private) Limited) was incorporated under the Companies Act, No 07 of 2007 on 22nd November 2016.
-The registered office of the Company and the principle please of business is located at No 532/1A, Sirikotha Lane, Colombo 3, Sri Lanka.
+Amanté Exports (Private) Limited ("the Company") was incorporated under the Companies Act, No 07 of 2007 on 22nd November 2016.
+The registered office of the Company and the principal place of business is located at No. 180, Bauddhaloka Mawatha, Bambalapitiya, Colombo, Sri Lanka.

-The immediate parent company of the entity is Reliance Retails Ventures Limited, India and Ultimate Controlling Party of the Company is Reliance Industries Limited, India.
+The immediate parent company of the entity is Reliance Retails Ventures Limited, India and Ultimate Controlling Party of the Company is Reliance Industries Limited India.